I’ve been blogging for quite a while. I started ZyraKuma in November 2016 and so much has grown since then.

 Lastly what blogging has taught me was to pay attention to how much views I get per page view and how much I’ve achieved throughout the last few months.

-This was a great way to actually learn much more about how many people are visiting and how I could improve my blogging to achieve my goals.
+This was a great way to learn much more about how many people are visiting and how I could improve my blog for future visitors.